 Now, both Exchange and Microsoft 365 (formerly Office 365) let you do this without any external help required.
 Changes might take time and email signature management is difficult but it can be done with a little patience.
 However, Exchange and Microsoft 365 (formerly Office 365) don’t support all AD (Active Directory) user attributes, known as AD Attributes.

 What AD Attributes can I use in Exchange and Microsoft 365 (formerly Office 365) signatures?

 Below is a list, in alphabetical order, of the AD attributes you can use in Exchange and Microsoft 365 (formerly Office 365) email signatures.
 The left column shows the LDAP attribute name in Active Directory and the right column shows the corresponding Active Directory Domain Services display name for when you are deploying a signature via a VBS script.

 Note: Every AD Attribute you use needs to include two percentage symbols on either side of it e.g:

 |ADAttribute LDAP Name

-There are many more AD Attributes that can be used in Exchange and Office 365 signatures, but you will not be able to add them if you simply use the native Microsoft solutions.
-If you use a dedicated email signature management tool like Exclaimer Signature Manager Exchange Edition or Exclaimer Cloud - Signatures for Office 365, you’ll be able to get much more from your Active Directory contact information.
+There are many more AD Attributes that can be used in Exchange and Microsoft 365 (formerly Office 365) signatures, but you will not be able to add them if you simply use the native Microsoft solutions.
+If you use a dedicated email signature management tool like Exclaimer Signature Manager Exchange Edition or Exclaimer Cloud Signatures for Office 365, you’ll be able to get much more from your Active Directory contact information.

-Learn more about Exclaimer Exchange and Office 365 email signature solutions
+Learn more about Exclaimer Exchange and Microsoft 365 (formerly Office 365) email signature solutions

 How Exclaimer Can Help: